JetBrains/guide/site/dotnet/tutorials/web-fundamentals/navigation/index.md

 Now that I’ve opened the file, what else can I do with it?
 First, I can find a specific piece of information in it and jump straight to it using <kbd>Cmd/Ctrl+F</kbd>.

 For a larger-scale search, targeted in part of my project such as the `src` directory, I can use the **Find in Path** functionality.
 I can look in the selected subdirectory, entire project, module, or in a specific scope.
-This **Find in Path** menu has many useful ways to narrow down your search: case sensitive, file name filters, regular expressions, and more.
+This **Find in Path** menu has many useful ways to narrow down your search: case-sensitive, file name filters, regular expressions, and more.

 At the bottom, you can have a quick peek into files without opening them in the editor.